Frequently Asked Questions – Collie Project

-What will plant be processing?
+What will the plant be processing?

 What sorting of waste will be done before it enters the plant?

-The Shire of Collie and Renergi will develop a new waste management system.
+The Shire of Collie and Renergi will develop a waste management system.
 This will be done in consultation with the Collie community.
-Residents will be required to place their wastes into appropriate bins.
+Residents may be required to place their wastes into appropriate bins.
 However, the Shire of Collie will not be required to carry out any additional sorting before the wastes are delivered to Renergi’s plant.